 This is not an essential step but is useful to broaden the spectrum of cipher keys that are transmitted along the serial bus and which may be 'recorded' by a hacker.
-As the host machine is likely to be an AWP machine with a sophisticated random number generator, way beyond the capability of the hopper microcontroller, we may as well make use of it.
 Note that the pump value does not pre-set or 'seed' the RNG as that would defeat the security mechanism, but only scrambles it further.
 The exact details of the scrambling algorithm will not be documented.